 Most of the time we shared and had some good chats (and got lots of cruise tips – so many cruise addicts were on their 10th or more trip).
 If you fancy a change there are a few speciality restaurants, where you pay a bit extra.
 We tried out Sindhu, an fine-dining Indian restaurant with a menu designed by another of the P&O Food Heroes, Atul Kochhar.
 We also liked The Glass House, a wine bar with some unusual wines and tapas-style food on the menu.

 Each night guests are given a copy of the ship’s newsletter with details of all the next day’s events, so you can plan what you want to see.
 Britannia has a big theatre with three shows each night, including comedians, West End shows and tribute bands.
 The 8.30pm performance tends to be the busiest so we normally went for either the early show before dinner or the late one afterwards.
 Our cruise had a Strictly Come Dancing theme so there were dance shows and classes around the ship too.
 There’s also a cinema and live music in the bars later on.

 There’s a club, karaoke bar and casino on board Britannia, but by this point I was usually exhausted so just finished the night off with a walk around the top deck.
 It’s almost deserted in the late evenings and looks beautiful all lit up.
 Then it was back to our cabin, which had been tidied up and the bed turned down by our lovely cabin steward Carol while we were out, where we headed off to bed while the ship sailed onwards to its next destination.

 So that’s how I spent my days on board P&O Cruises Britannia – how would you spend yours?

-Thanks to P&O Cruises for hosting us on board Britannia – all views and opinions are, as always, my own.
-A similar 12-night trip to the Canary Islands from Southampton costs from £999 per person for an inside cabin or £1299 for a balcony cabin.
+Thanks to P&O Cruises for hosting us on board Britannia.
+All views and opinions are, as always, my own.
+A similar 12-night Canary Islands cruise departing from Southampton costs from £999 per person for an inside cabin or £1299 per person for a balcony cabin.